What is pepper spray?

 It is a spray containing oleoresin capsicum (OC) as the major active ingredient.
 OC is a mixture of several compounds including capsaicin, an extract of chili peppers.
 Pepper spray is used as a riot control agent by law enforcement to temporarily incapacitate individuals by causing intense irritation of mucous membranes of the eyes, nose, throat, lungs, and skin (1).

-Pepper spray is intended to be used by spraying the face of a person at a distance of 3-4 meters.
+Pepper spray is intended to be used by spraying the face of a person from a distance of 3-4 meters.

-The European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment states that pepper spray should not be used against persons already under control, should never be used in confined places, and that certain measures need to be in place when it is used in open spaces, such as instant access to a medical doctor (2).
+The European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT) states that pepper spray should not be used against persons already under control, should never be used in confined places, and that certain measures need to be in place when it is used in open spaces, such as instant access to a medical doctor (2).
+According to the Special Rapporteur on Torture, the use of otherwise permissible weapons “in order to intentionally and purposefully inflict pain or suffering on a powerless person, always amounts to an aggravated form of cruel, inhuman or degrading treatment or punishment or even torture."
+(3).

 Pepper spray is primarily used for law enforcement purposes such as arrest or restraint of individuals and for riot control purposes.
 Pepper spray is increasingly used in detention facilities and, in some countries, for self-defense by private individuals.

 When pepper spray is used in accordance with the manufacturers’ guidelines and in line with international human rights and use of force standards, it can provide an alternative to more violent methods of force, such as electric discharge weapons and firearms.
-When pepper spray is used in spaces where people cannot disperse, it can lead to serious injury or death, particularly among vulnerable individuals, such as individuals on drugs, individuals with diseases like asthma and/or obese persons (4,5).
+When pepper spray is used in spaces where people cannot disperse, it can lead to serious injury or death, particularly among vulnerable individuals, such as individuals under the influence of drugs, individuals with diseases like asthma and obese persons (4,5).

 Health consequences of pepper spray